mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ## Components and Bridges

 Identifying fully connected subgraphs within a large network is a common analytical procedure and is quite straight forward in R using the igraph package.
-If you first want to know whether or not a given network is fully connected you can use the "igraph::is_connected" function to check.
+If you first want to know whether or not a given network is fully connected you can use the `igraph::is_connected` function to check.

 ```r